Programs for Teachers

-Visiting Faculty Program (VFP), seeks to increase the research competitiveness of faculty members and their students at institutions historically underrepresented in the research community in order to expand the workforce vital to the Department of Energy (DOE) mission areas.
-As part of the program, selected university/college faculty members collaborate with DOE laboratory research staff on a research project of mutual interest.
+Visiting Faculty Program seeks to increase the research competitiveness of faculty members and their students at institutions historically underrepresented in the research community to expand the workforce vital to the Department of Energy mission areas.
+As part of the program, selected university/college faculty members collaborate with Department of Energy laboratory research staff on a research project of mutual interest.
 Faculty member participants may invite up to two students (one of which may be a graduate student) to participate in hands-on research at NREL during the summer.

-For more information about the VFP program, contact Linda Lung.
+For more information about the Visiting Faculty Program, contact Linda Lung.

-The NREL Energy Institute for Teachers is a five-day workshop that offers educators lessons and resources to integrate renewable energy and energy efficiency components into existing courses in subjects ranging from chemistry and physics to biology and environmental science classes.
+The NREL Energy Institute for Teachers is a five-day workshop that offers middle and high school educators lessons and resources to integrate renewable energy and energy efficiency components into existing courses in subjects ranging from chemistry and physics to biology and environmental science classes.

 During the week-long workshop, teachers participate in a variety of activities tied to NREL research including:

-- Building and testing wind turbine blades utilizing multi-meters and water pumps
+- Building and testing wind turbine blades using multi-meters and water pumps

 - Testing solar panels creating current voltage curves using rheostats and multimeters